jeremyjh/dialyxir/README.md

 Warning messages have been greatly improved, but are filtered through the legacy formatter to support your existing ignore files.
 You can optionally use the new Elixir [term format](#elixir-term-format) for ignore files.
 You may want to use the `--format short` argument in your CI pipelines.
 There are several formats, also there is a new `explain` feature - for details see CLI [options](#command-line-options).

-## Changes in 0.4 and 0.5

-If you've been using earlier versions of Dialyxir there are some changes you may need to make in the configuration of your existing projects.
-A summary of the most common issues and changes are found in the Wiki pages for [0.4](https://github.com/jeremyjh/dialyxir/wiki/Upgrading-to-0.4) and [0.5](https://github.com/jeremyjh/dialyxir/wiki/Upgrading-to-0.5).

 ## Quickstart
 If you are planning to use Dialyzer with an application built with the [Phoenix Framework](http://www.phoenixframework.org/), check out the [Quickstart wiki](https://github.com/jeremyjh/dialyxir/wiki/Phoenix-Dialyxir-Quickstart).